chef-boneyard/windows/README.md

 - `path` - the path to the pagefile, String, name_property: true
 - `system_managed` - configures whether the system manages the pagefile size. [true, false]
 - `automatic_managed` - all of the settings are managed by the system.
 If this is set to true, other settings will be ignored. [true, false], default: false
-- `initial_size` - initial size of the pagefile in bytes.
+- `initial_size` - initial size of the pagefile in megbytes.
 Integer
-- `maximum_size` - maximum size of the pagefile in bytes.
+- `maximum_size` - maximum size of the pagefile in megbytes.
 Integer

 ### windows_printer_port